damianhakert/damianhakert.github.io/source/strategy/index.md

 title: "GitLab Strategy"
 ---

+"Strategy is a commodity, execution is an art." — Peter Drucker

 ## Why

 GitLab was created because Dmitriy needed an affordable tool to collaborate with his team.
 He wanted something efficient and enjoyable so he could focus on his work, not the tools.
 He worked on it from home, a house in Ukraine without running water.